Resident Evil VII: Biohazard - Page 2

 TOTAL SCORE: 9.0

-Resident Evil VII: Biohazard is the best game in series since at least Resident Evil 4, and the most effective survival horror RE game since the Gamecube remake of the original.
+Resident Evil VII: Biohazard is the best game in the series since at least Resident Evil 4, and the most effective survival horror RE game since the Gamecube remake of the original.

 -e. magill 1/30/2017